plaprade/Continuum/README.md

+# NAME

-## Continuum - A continuation framework for Mojo & AnyEvent
+Continuum - A continuation framework for Mojo & AnyEvent

+# DESCRIPTION

 Continuum is a continuation framework that attempts to bring a bit of sanity and fun into asynchronous programming.
 We try to both